-Spinnaker: RRS 50.4 shall not apply.
+Spinnaker ERS G.1.3(f) shall not apply.
 A spinnaker is defined as a sail set forward of the foremost mast with half width (measured as a spinnaker) equal to or greater than 75% of foot length and without battens.
+A spinnaker may be set reefed by any means while racing under IRC provided that when measured in any reefed condition it continues to satisfy the IRC definition of a spinnaker.